crukci-bioinformatics/clarityclient/src/site/markdown/automation.md

 The main class of the library, `ClarityProcessAutomation`, can be used as a simple Java class (just create an instance) or can be injected into other classes by Spring.
-If you create a bean definition explicitly, best make it a prototype bean so that polling times can be customised where used rather than set across all occurrences.
+There is a bean definition in `clarity-client-context.xml` with the id "`clarityAutomation`".

 ### Basic Usage